 Using a model of maternal labor supply and investment in children, this paper synthesizes the findings from three separate welfare reform experiments across six sites.
 The proposed model maps variation in experimental design to parameters that define labor supply behavior, child care use, and the importance of money and child care arrangements in the development of child skills.
-The estimation procedure, which aggregates available evidence to identify the model's key causal parameters, amounts to a structural meta-analysis.
-Estimates suggest that while family resources and care arrangements play a quantitatively significant role in shaping both academic and behavioral outcomes, the predicted effects do not exhibit persistence over time.
+The estimation procedure, which aggregates available evidence to identify the model's key causal parameters, amounts to a structural metaanalysis.
 A number of counterfactuals underscore the utility of this model-based approach for understanding the mechanisms behind treatment effects and the roles played by heterogeneity and selection in shaping impacts.
-For example, although the experiments do not find any negative impacts on child skill development, the estimated model forecasts that these same policy reforms do entail negative effects on behavioral skills when applied to a representative sample of single mothers.

-^{}Dept. of Economics, University of Minnesota.
+\Dept. of Economics, University of Minnesota.
 Email: mullinsj@umn.edu The author wishes to thank Roy Allen, Mark Colas, Anmol Bhandari, Ellen McGrattan, Jeremy Lise, Chris Flinn, and Jim Heckman for useful comments, as well as seminar participants at Wash U St Louis, UNC Chapel Hill, Minnesota, and Wisconsin.
 Excellent research assistance has been provided by Madison Bozich, Filip Babalievsky, Alexander Djanin and Nikhil Saxena.
+Edited by James J. Heckman.